-5. Modified Mastering

-Environmental Science®

-Assignments (105 of the 700 possible points, or 15%)
+5. Modified Environmental Mastering Science® Assignments (105 of the 700 possible points, or 15%)

 Students must have access to the Modified Mastering Environmental Science® website.
 Please see section III.
-A. 1. above for information about required materials for the course.
+A. 1. above for information about required materials for the lecture portion of the course.